geoserver/geoserver/doc/en/user/source/tutorials/palettedimage/palettedimage.rst

 -------------------------
 Some image formats, such as GIF or PNG, can use a palette, which is a table of (usually) 256 colors to allow for better compression.
 Basically, instead of representing each pixel with its full color triplet, which takes 24bits (plus eventual 8 more for transparency), they use a 8 bit index that represent the position inside the palette, and thus the color.

 This allows for images that are 3-4 times smaller than the standard images, with the limitation that only 256 different colors can appear on the image itself.
-Depending of the actual map, this may be a very stringent limitation, visibly degrading the image quality, or it may be that the output cannot be told from a full color image.
-But for many maps one can easily find 256 representative colors.
+Depending of the actual map, this may be a very stringent limitation, visibly degrading the image quality, or it may be that the output cannot be differentiated from a full color image.
+For many maps, one can easily find 256 representative colors.

 In the latter case, the smaller footprint of paletted images is usually a big gain in both performance and costs, because more data can be served with the same internet connection, and the clients will obtain responses faster.